kreait/firebase-php/docs/authentication.rst

 If you want to cache the public keys more effectively, you can provide any `implementation of psr/simple-cache <https://packagist.org/providers/psr/simple-cache-implementation>`_ to the Firebase factory when creating your Firebase instance.

+For Symfony and Laravel, the Frameworks cache will automatically be used.

 Here is an example using the `Symfony Cache Component <https://symfony.com/doc/current/components/cache.html>`_: